 Recent comments in the media by the Prime Minister, the Hon.
-Kevin Rudd MP, regarding the epidemic of "binge drinking" among young people, the Senate Inquiry to consider the Alcohol Toll Reduction Bill 2007, the recent Ready-to-Drink Senate Inquiry, and now the Review of the Liquor ACT 1975 have combined to bring alcohol issues to the forefront of the national health agenda.
+Kevin Rudd MP, regarding the epidemic of "binge drinking" among young people, and the announcement of the Senate Inquiry to consider the Alcohol Toll Reduction Bill 2007 have combined to bring alcohol issues to the forefront of the national health agenda.